The Manor House

 Licenced Opening Hours: Mon-Thu 10:00 ’til 00:30; Fri Sat 10:00 ’til 02:00; Sun 12:00 ’til 00:00

 The public bar is well appointed, with darts, pool, a jukebox and television on offer.
 A meat raffle is held each weekend.
-A number of sporting trophies and a small collection of wall-mounted plates are among the items displayed around the pub.
+A number of sporting trophies are displayed around the pub.
 In the lounge bar stands a bar billiands table as well as a second dart board.
-The walls are half-boarded and there is a collection of Toby jugs on display, plus a remote-control racing car!
-A Bass brewery clock hangs on the wall above the entrance door.
 Outside is a sizeable, secluded beer garden.

-Sharp’s Doom Bar Bitter is the sole cask ale.
+Two Sharp’s cask ales are sold – these being Doom Bar and Sea Fury as of September 2017.
 A standard range of keg lagers, cider, wines and spirits is served – and malt whisky is a welcome inclusion.

 Pub Owner: Punch Taverns